cfpb/development/guides/github-actions.md

       git fetch origin ${{ github.head_ref }} && git checkout ${{ github.head_ref }}
 ```

 The intention is for the command `git describe --tags --long --dirty` to succeed.
+If it does not, the resulting wheel filename will contain an unpredictable string that will break our common wheel file URL patterns in requirements files.

 ## Attaching a Python wheel file to a GitHub release